open-telemetry/opentelemetry-specification/spec-compliance-matrix.md

 For `Optional` column, `X` means the feature is optional, blank means the feature is required, columns marked `*` are explained as that for each type of exporter (OTLP, Zipkin, and Jaeger), implementing at least one of the supported formats is required.
-Implementing more than one formats is optional.
+Implementing more than one format is optional.

 ## Traces